-I lived in Japan for seven years until November 2019 where I started off working in a fishing village as an assistant language teacher (ALT) at four junior high schools.
+Teaching in Rural Japan: I lived in Japan for seven years until November 2019 where I started off working in a fishing village as an assistant language teacher (ALT) at four junior high schools.
+I was teaching in rural japan.
 I was not at all prepared for some things which lay in store.

 Many large English teaching companies in Japan, like JET and Interac, primarily send native English teachers to rural areas where most of their board of education (BOE) contracts are held.
 Working as an ALT in or even near a big city such as Tokyo or Osaka is usually reserved for experienced teachers who have been in Japan for years.